-General Education Requirements (40-52 semester hours)

-1. English Composition (4 semester hours)
+General Education Requirements (40-52 semester hours) English Composition (4 semester hours)

 Students fulfill this requirement by completing English 105, The Art of Writing, during their first year at the University.
-They learn how to write papers for a variety of rhetorical purposes.
-They develop strong editing and proofreading skills and practice citing sources accurately using the MLA citation format.
+English 105 is an argumentative writing course focused on critical thinking, reading, researching, and composing.
 Some students may be required to take English 001, Writing Review, before taking English 105.
 To satisfy the requirement, students must pass ENG 105 with a grade of C or higher.

-2. Foreign Language Proficiency (up to 12 semester hours, depending on placement)
+Foreign Language Proficiency (up to 12 semester hours, depending on placement)